 Civil Engineers in the Navy Reserve serve in an Officer role.
 Before receiving the ongoing professional training that comes with this job, initial training requirements must be met.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: You will need to meet the initial leadership training requirement by attending the twelve-day Direct Commission Officer School (DCO) in Newport, R.I.
-This will count as your first Annual Training.
+For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: Beginning October 1st, 2019, Officer Candidates will be required to attend the Officer Development School (ODS) in Newport, RI instead of the 12-day Direct Commission Officer School.
+ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
+Here you will learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.
+There may be an option for attendees to request to split the five-week program into two sessions.
 Later on, you will also attend the two-week CEC orientation Basic Course at the Civil Engineer Corps Officer School (CECOS) in Port Hueneme, Calif.
 Additional training includes Construction Battalion Operations, Field Exercises and Government Contracting.

 Beyond professional credentials and certifications, Navy Civil Engineers can advance their education by: